 If this feels like a bit of a time-consuming monotonous task, that’s because it is.
 But fear not!
 You can download a pre-made core file structure template within the Digital Photo Organizing Tool Kit, which I’ve created as a companion resource for DPO Challenge participants.
 Just enter your information in the form below, and the Tool Kit will be sent straight to your inbox!

 Your Assignment for Week 4 – Create a Core File Structure:

-2. Add any theme-specific folders that should be stored separate from your main collection
+2. Add any theme-specific folders to store images that you’d like to keep separate from your main photo collection

 Be sure to return later in the week to let me know about your progress by leaving a comment below!

 This post is part of the 10 Week Digital Photo Organizing Challenge

 Just stumbled upon the Challenge?
 Read the Digital Photo Organizing Challenge intro post first.
 Here’s what to look for in the coming weeks:

 - Week 1: Create a digital photo Hub